 - In chapter 14, after months of self-denial, angst, self-recriminations, doubts, fights, separations and reconciliations, Asuka finally managed to gather her courage and confessing:

 - Neon Genesis Evangelion R: Asuka does this to Shinji, though he remains unaware due to her speaking in German.

 Asuka: "It's okay.
 I can manage on my own.
 You be happy with Rei… Shinji… I… I love you…"

 - In episode 6:

 Shinji: "Well, I don't!
 I don't care!
 I don't care if you can't pilot those goddamn things again!
 I love you for who you are, not because you're a pilot!!!"

-- When arguing with your love interest about how you knew someone else was faking his affections for her, it's very easy to lose your cool.
+- The Private Diary of Elizabeth Quatermain: When arguing with your love interest about how you knew someone else was faking his affections for her, it's very easy to lose your cool.

 "Because I love you!
 You think I can't tell the difference?"

 - From Yu-Gi-Oh! fanfic 'Skin', Jonouchi's confession scene is considered by some to be so heartfelt that it manages to overshadow the first break in UST for one million four hundred thousand words.
 The fact that it came directly before his match against Yami no Malik probably didn't help.

 - In Trouble, Butch and Harkness had been tip toeing and snarking around just what their feelings for each other were.
 But in chapter 38, Butch cries over Harkness' seemingly lifeless body, "Babe, wake up.
 Please."